privly/privly.github.io/pages/develop.md

 <div id="IntegrationTesting" class="subgroup">

 ## Integration Testing ##

+If you have not read it yet, you should first refer to the [Testing 101](#Testing101) section of the docs for some important background.

 Integration tests are built around "activities," like creating or destroying content, or viewing content injected into a web page.
 Where unit tests breaks Javascript